aragon/osx-plugin-template-hardhat/packages/js-client/EXAMPLE.md

 ## Initialize the project

-The fist step would be initializing a `npm` project.
-You can use the following commands to do so ot any other tool you prefer.
+The fist step is to initialize a `npm` project.
+You can use the following commands:

 NPM: